 If you have sight in one eye only, and are thinking about learning to drive, then the first thing to do is to check that you are legally permitted to drive.
 Next, look at whether you’ll need to inform the DVLA of your eyesight limitations.
 If you do, you should do this when you apply for your first provisional licence.
 Just be aware that it may take a little longer to receive your green card than the usual couple of weeks.

-Once you’ve established that you’re allowed to drive, the process is just the same as any wannabe learner driver: establish whether you wish to gain a manual or automatic licence, find a competent driving instructor who is able to work to your timeline, pass your theory and practical tests—then get on the roads!
+Once you’ve established that you’re allowed to drive, the process is just the same as any wannabe learner driver: establish whether you wish to gain a manual or automatic licence, find a competent driving instructor who is able to work to your timeline, practise outside of lessons (as long as you’ve got the right learner driver insurance), pass your theory and practical tests—then get on the roads!

 If you have a driving licence, but have recently lost vision in one eye, you may still be allowed to drive legally.
 However, adjusting to driving with one eye can take time—and can be disconcerting or nerve-wracking.